gabriwl165/python-web-framework/README.md

         self._request_parser = HttpRequestParser(self)
 ```

-So, let's go back to our `Router` class, because we didnt finished yet.
-Our `dispatch` method that used to look like this:
+Now, let's go back to our `Router` class, as we haven't finished yet.
+Our `dispatch` method, which used to look like this:
 ```python
     async def dispatch(self, request: Request):
         # Iterate through the compiled patterns